plandes/util/doc/config.md

 case [test_yaml.py] for an example.

+## JSON Format

+This format is implemented by the [JsonConfig] class.
+It reads JSON as a two level dictionary.
+The top level keys are the section and the values are a single depth dictionary with string keys and values

+A caveat is if all the values are terminal, in which case the top level singleton section is `default_section` given in the initializer and the section content is the single dictionary.

 ## Inversion of Control

 This package provides a [Java Spring] like *inversion of control* system with